A Few Linux Distributions

-This is my least recommended Linux distribution because in some cases it requires extensive knowledge of how a typical Linux operating system works.
+This is my least recommended Linux distribution because some use cases require extensive knowledge of how a typical Linux operating system works.
 The abstraction is not intuitively consistent and you must know how to fix an underlying problem when it breaks.
 When you don’t have to fight the abstraction, it’s truly a computing dream come true.
 The updates are both rolling and fixed and the package manager is

 Updated 22 December 2020